 5 essential pieces of recording equipment for your home studio setup

 I’m here to try to clear things up and deliver you the simple truth about what you need to get killer recordings at home.
 Guess what?
 There are only five things I think you truly need, and the good news is you probably already have one of them.

-1. You need a decent computer
+1. A decent computer

 When it comes to home recording, 99% of the time you’re going to want to go with computer recording.
 More often than not you already own a computer that is capable of being the hub of your home recording studio.
 If that’s the case, you’ve already eliminated one decision.